-9. Proposal
+6. Proposal

-- 9.1 The Post 16 transport policy statement must be published by the local authority by 31st May each year for implementation the following September.
+- 6.1 The Post 16 transport policy statement must be published by the local authority by 31st May each year for implementation the following September.
 The transport policy statement should be available on the local authority's own website by 31 May.
-Local authorities are also responsible for ensuring that a link is made to the GOV.UK website which is the main source of government web based information for the general public. - 9.2 The draft Post 16 Transport policy statement is attached and includes: - Transport support available for post 16 students, financial support and funding, available transport options, support from colleges and government advice and information. - Merseytravel tickets, concessions, travel passes, journey planning advice and support.
-Local bus companies and Merseyrail information. - Journey planning and independent travel training support - Promoting independent travel
+Local authorities are also responsible for ensuring that a link is made to the GOV.UK website which is the main source of government web based information for the general public. - 6.2 The Post 16 Transport policy statement attached, incorporates the proposed change following the consultation, and includes: - Transport support available for post 16 students, financial support and funding, available transport options, support from colleges and government advice and information. - Merseytravel tickets, concessions, travel passes, journey planning advice and support.
+Local bus companies and Merseyrail information. - Journey planning and independent travel training support - · Promoting independent travel - Free specialist transport for students with SEN who live in Sefton at special schools and colleges attending their nearest appropriate setting - Assessments for students with SEN who live in Sefton at mainstream colleges attending their nearest appropriate setting with free transport for those who meet the requirements.

-- Free specialist transport for students with SEN who live in Sefton at special schools and colleges attending their nearest appropriate setting - Assessments for students with SEN who live in Sefton at mainstream colleges attending their nearest appropriate setting with free transport for those who meet the requirements. - 9.3 The proposed policy statement details the support which is available for post 16 students in terms of financial support through the colleges and bursary funding, available public transport and support with journey planning, and support for learners with SEND. - 9.4 The support for learners with SEND has been developed following the consultation to date and takes into account the feedback from the consultation process.
-The proposal supports increasing independence for students who are capable of using public transport and provides for independent travel training to facilitate this. - 9.5 The proposed policy will not affect students who currently receive transport under existing arrangements whilst they finish the course of study they are enrolled on. - 9.6 The draft policy does not differ significantly from the existing policy.
+- 6.3 The policy statement details the support which is available for post 16 students in terms of financial support through the colleges and bursary funding, available public transport and support with journey planning, and support for learners with SEND. - 6.4 The support for learners with SEND has been developed following the consultation to date and takes into account the feedback from the consultation process.
+The policy supports increasing independence for students who are capable of using public transport and provides for independent travel training to facilitate this. - 6.5 The new policy will not affect students who currently receive transport under existing arrangements whilst they finish the course of study they are enrolled on. - 6.6 The new policy does not differ significantly from the existing policy.
 The text has been updated to take into account current statutory requirements around SEND and the latest available advice and guidance around bursary funding, travel planning and other support available for post 16 students.
 The Council only provide direct support for students with SEND.
 The policy has been brought into line with the policy for pre-16 pupils so transport will be to the nearest appropriate setting and students with SEND will be assessed individually in line with best practice.
 The option for parents to have a personal budget for students who are assessed as eligible for support is given more profile and transport, where provided directly, will continue to be free of charge.